Amun-her-khepeshef: Death

 Amun-her-khepeshef married Nefertari II.
 She was the daughter of Amun-her-khepeshef's father and also possibly the daughter of his mother, Queen Nefertari, making his wife his own sister or half-sister.
 Together they bore a son called Seti.
 Amun-her-khepeshef died approximately 25 years into his father's reign.
-Amun-her-khepeshef's half-brother Ramesses, the eldest son of a lesser wife called Isetnofret, became next in line.
+Amun-her-khepeshef's half-brother Ramesses, the eldest son of Ramesses II's second wife called Isetnofret, became next in line.
 Amun-her-khepeshef was buried in tomb KV5, built for the sons of Ramesses II, in the Valley of the Kings.
 In the 53rd year of Ramesses II’s reign, records indicate that inspections were carried out on the tombs of the princes, including his own.

 Among the artefacts found in the tomb were canopic jars labeled with Amun-her-khepeshef's name, containing human organs, along with bones from four separate human males.
-Whether he changed his name back to Amun-her-khepeshef before his death or whether they were already inscribed and used as-is is currently unknown.
+Whether he changed his name back to Amun-her-khepeshef before his death, had it changed back posthumously or whether the funerary equipment were already inscribed and used as-is is currently unknown.
 The bones included a skull with a deep bone fracture, believed to have been caused by a mace.